docker-hy/docker-hy.github.io/docs/part-3/section-4.md

 rm -rf /var/lib/apt/lists/*
 ````

-Now, after we build, the size of the layer is 100 megabytes.
-We can optimize even further by removing the `curl`.
-We can remove `curl` and all the dependencies it installed with
+Now, after we build, the size of the layer is **108 megabytes**.
+We can optimize even further by removing the `curl` all the dependencies it installed.
+This is done by extending the command as follows:

 ```console
 .. && \